 It seems Santa only cared enough to deliver one of my girls presents, which has been such a fun thing to explain to two toddlers as they take turns riding only one bike when Santa promised them two.
 At this point - Walmart has robbed me of hours of my life.
 I have spent 45 minutes on the phone on 12/22 with customer service and 60 minutes on the phone today.
 I have traveled to Walmart to try to get the bikes three separate times (with a 1 and 3 year old – that is SO easy).

 I have spent hours crying over this and trying to creatively think of solutions to work around this inconvenience and ways I can still make this gift magical for my girls.
 The irony of this situation is that I choose to order this gift online for store pickup after hearing how easy it was from a Walmart employee.

 Instead, this experience has been by far the worse shopping experience of my life.
 The additional stress this has caused me in an already stressful season is enough to put a person in the looney bin.

-Review about: Walmart Pick Up Service.
+Product or Service Mentioned: Walmart Pick Up Service.

 Reason of review: Poor customer service.

 Preferred solution: give me the bike and some bells and tassels for the girls.